AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/grant-access.md

    ![Select AEMaaCS](assets/select-aemaacs.png)

-1. You will see the list of pre-configured Cloud Manager product profiles.
-If you do not see these, contact your system administrator as you may not have the correct permissions in your org.
+1. You see the list of pre-configured Cloud Manager product profiles.
+If you do not see these profiles, contact your system administrator as you may not have the correct permissions in your org.

    ![Product profiles](assets/product-profiles.png)